- This event has passed.

 April 14 @ 11:00 am - 5:00 pm

 Our first ride of the 2018 summer season.
-Leaving Hatfield town centre at 11:00, we will ride via the Alban Way, Mill Green and the Cole Green Way to Hertford and then on past the New River (not new and not a river!) to Ware to visit Scott’s Grotto.
+Leaving Hatfield town centre at 11:00, we will ride via the Alban Way, Mill Green to the Cole Green Way.
+Riders from Welwyn Garden City can join us here at 11:30.
+We then cycle on to Hertford and past the New River (not new and not a river!) to Ware to visit Scott’s Grotto.
 There and back is just under 25 miles.

 As the website says: “The grotto was built by, or at least built for, John Scott, an 18th century poet.
 He was born in London in 1731 and moved to Hertfordshire in 1740 to find cleaner air. ” “Scott’s Grotto is a series of interconnected chambers, extending some 67ft into the chalk hillside.
 It is rumoured to have cost £10,000 and is thought to have taken 30 years to complete.
 The chambers and tunnels are lined with shells, flints and pieces of coloured glass, some donated by friends.
 On top of the hill above the tunnels there is a summer house which would have commanded a wonderful view over the town of Ware.”